marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

-For example, in the common case where branch and call insns require a single delay slot, which may contain any insn other than a branch or call, the following would be placed in the md file:
+For example, in the common case where branch and call insns require a single delay slot, which may contain any insn other than a branch or call, the following would be placed in the :samp:`md` file:

 .. code-block:: c++